schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 >
 > Lumina est une diplomate importante en provenance de Jupiter, qui est dirigée par le Terrible Seigneur Kang.
 Comme ses semblables, elle a la peau violette, le crâne chauve et les traits délicats.
 Lumina travaille pour le mouvement Jupiter Clandestin, qui tente de renverser le Seigneur Kang. -->

-## Antriebe
+## Motive

-Jede Figur hat eine Bestimmung - ein Ziel das sie anstrebt.
+Jede Figur hat einen Antrieb - ein Ziel das sie anstrebt.
 Das muss nichts Weltbewegendes sein (aber es kann!), sollte der Figur aber trotzdem wichtig sein.
 Stelle deiner Figur die folgenden Fragen:

 <!-- Drives
 every character has a purpose - a goal they are striv- ing to achieve.
 It may not be world changing (though it can be) but it should be important to that character.
 Ask the following questions of your character; -->

-**Was willst du?** Was wünschst du dir, was treibt dich an?
+**Was willst du erreichen?** Was wünschst du dir, was treibt dich an?
 <!-- **What do you want?** What is it that you desire, the thing that drives you to action? -->

-**Was hält dich davon ab?** Welches Hindernis, welcher Gegner steht zwischen dir und dem was du willst?
+**Was hindert dich daran?** Welches Hindernis, welcher Gegner steht zwischen dir und dem was du willst?

 <!-- **What is stopping you?** What obstacle or adver- sary is stopping you from getting what you want?   -->

-**Was wirst du tun?** Was ist dein nächster Schritt auf dem Weg zu deinem Ziel?
+**Was bist du bereit du tun?** Was ist dein nächster Schritt auf dem Weg zu deinem Ziel?
 Was würdest du tun, um es zu schaffen?

 <!-- **What will you do?** What is the next step to get what you want?
 What are you willing to do to succeed? -->